Atal Bihari Vajpayee TTMC

-The Atal Bihari Vajpayee Traffic and Transit Management Center, also Shantinagara Traffic and Transit Management Center, is a bus station in Shantinagara, Bangalore, Karnataka, India.
-Long-distance luxury express buses of KSRTC, APSRTC, SETC and PRTC.
-Buses to Tamil Nadu, Andhra Pradesh and Puducherry depart from this bus station.
+The Atal Bihari Vajpayee Traffic and Transit Management Center, also Shantinagara Traffic and Transit Management Center, is a satellite bus station in Shantinagara, Bangalore, Karnataka, India.
+Long-distance luxury express buses of KSRTC, APSRTC, SETC and PRTC serves from this bus station.
+Buses to Kerala, Tamil Nadu, Andhra Pradesh and Puducherry depart from this bus station.
 It is also a transit bus station for BMTC buses.

+It was inaugurated on 23 September 2010 by then chief minister, B.S.
+Yeddyurappa.
+It was built at a cost of 108.5 crores with construction started in July 2008..
+It has The total built up area is 57,582 square metre.
+Passenger amenities include four waiting lounges, passenger enquiry and pass distribution counters, an internet café, and retiring rooms.
+There are two office complexes and multi-level car park adjacent to the bus station.
+Multi level car park up is the largest of its kind to be built by a government corporation.
+It has space for parking 560 cars and 1,200 motorcycles over 6 floors.

 Location

 The bus station is located on Kengal Hanumantaiah Road, in Wilson Garden next to the central offices of the Bangalore Metropolitan Transport Corporation and Karnataka State Road Transport Corporation.
 The Depot #1 of BMTC was remodelled as a bus station with four bays.

 Layout

-The first bay is for BMTC buses going towards Jayanagar, Koramangala, J.P.Nagar, Bannerghatta Road and Hosur Road.
-The second bay is for all buses going towards Shivajinagar, Kempegowda Bus Station, K.R.
+The first bay is for all KSRTC,SETC buses bound for south.
+The second and third bays are used by BMTC for buses going towards Jayanagar, Koramangala, J.P.Nagar, Bannerghatta Road and Hosur Road.
+The fourth bay is for all buses going towards Shivajinagar, Kempegowda Bus Station, K.R.
 Puram(G-12) and Kengeri(G-6).
-The third bay is for all buses towards Andhra Pradesh (Tirupati, Hyderabad, Vijayawada) etc. The Fourth bay is for all Tamil Nadu bound buses.
-There is also an air-conditioned lounge for passengers waiting for a bus to the Bengaluru International Airport.
+There is also an air-conditioned lounge for passengers waiting for a bus to the Bengaluru International Airport at bay 4.